jimzord12/Game-Frontend-Deploy/README.md

 - **TownHallActionMenu.jsx** (./src/components/CardOnMapManager/Buildings/TownHallActionMenu/TownHallActionMenu.jsx)
 <br /> &nbsp;&nbsp;
 Going deeper on the same directory we will discover the "TownHallActionMenu", this component hold the logic of the Default "Town Hall" Building.
-Even though this just a specific case of the above compoent, due to the fact that it contains a ton of code as it must perform numerous calculation , I believe is worth checking out.
+Even though this just a specific case of the above component, due to the fact that it contains a ton of code as it must perform numerous calculations, I believe is worth checking out.
 <br />